zalando-zmon/zmon-docs/docs/getting-started.rst

 Create a check-definition
 -------------------------

-Since it's currently not possible to create a check via web interface, you need to use the zmon-cli for that (see: :ref:`cli-usage`).
+One possiblity to create a check command is to use the CLI (see: :ref:`cli-usage`).

+However a more convenient way is to use the "Trial Run" feature that lets you develop check and alert and execute it immediately to see its effect.
+Once you are happy with your check command and filter you can save it from the Trial Run directly.
+Some prefer downloading the YAML def. from there to store and maintain it e.g. in GIT.

 Create an alert
 ---------------